crcdng/flock-follow/README.md

+# Flock-Follow Experiment

+This is an experiment I learned in a workshop some time ago (I don't quite remember the exact occasion):

+Ask a group of people to walk around in a restricted space, so that flocking behaviour can emerge.
+Let them keep moving while trying not to bump into each other.

+Observe the behaviour for a while.

+Then introduce the "follow-rule".
+From a certain moment, signalled by a clap, each person:

+1. secretly selects another random person, and
+2. tries to keep a constant distance to that person.

+Observe the behaviour again.
+What has changed?

+I have done the experiment a number of times with groups of students.
+Afterwards I have shown this simulation, which attempts to model the phenomenon.

-This is a rewrite and extension of the p5.js flocking example by Daniel Shiffman.
+This code grew from a rewrite of the p5.js flocking example by Daniel Shiffman from "The Nature of Code" (http://natureofcode.com).

-To start, run a webserver like [live-server](https://github.com/tapio/live-server) in the main directory.
+To start, run a webserver, e.g. [live-server](https://github.com/tapio/live-server) in the main directory.

-# DONE
+## DONE

 - ES6
 - implement parameter UI with [Materialize](http://materializecss.com/)
-- implement "follow" switch
+- implement "follow" logic

-# TODO
+- lint the code with [semistandard](https://github.com/Flet/semistandard)

+## IDEAS

+- implement run/pause
-- implement "highlight one"
+- implement "highlight one" (klick on one boid while paused to highlight it)
+- implement variable number of boids
+- implement a small random error in the following distance
-- implement trace
+- implement optional tracing and save trace data
+- add an option to show a video of the experiment with humans and the simulation side-by-side
 - implement more behaviours from Reynolds' paper
-- implement sonification
+- expose neigborhood parameters
+- show parameter values on sliders

 - modularize the code, make p5.js work with ES6 modules
+- optimize (avoid vector creation in the draw loop)
+- optimize (reduce multiple runs through the boids array in flocking behaviors into one)

+- add sonification

+- extend the human experiment with switching followees, alternating between following and non-following mode, varying speed, different group and room sizes.

-# References
+## References

 [p5.js](https://p5js.org)